top of page

 Many youth who are homeless have experienced government care.
 Katherine often called the foster care system the ‘Super Highway to Homelessness’, and with her personal experience she knew well the challenges youth face.
 Youth often age out of the system without supports, and are left not knowing what to do once they turn 19.
 Many have had minimal support to gain the Life Skills they need to become independent.

-Some of the amazing campers at McDonald Park in 2022 - Thank you all!
+Some of the amazing campers at McDonald Park through the years - Thank you all!

 In 2020 the community experienced the loss of Katherine McParland.
 Before the passing of Katherine, she had been tirelessly working on plans for a new building with 39 units of low barrier housing for youth at risk of homelessness.
 In honour of Katherine, Campout began to raise funds for the new building, Katherine’s Place.
 Every Campout since 2020 has raised funds to see Katherine’s dream of low-barrier housing for youth with 24/7 wraparound supports become a reality.
 In the summer of 2022 ground was broken in partnership with BC Housing at 562 Tranquille Rd, this would not have been possible without Katherine’s passion, and the support that AWHK has received from everyone who has contributed to Campout.